-Under the terms of the backstop agreement, we have made representations and warranties relating to:
+Under the anticipated terms of the backstop agreement, we will make representations and warranties relating to:

 - organization, good standing, qualification and other corporate matters;

-- power and authority to execute, deliver and perform our obligations in connection with the backstop agreement;
+- · power and authority to execute, deliver and perform our obligations in connection with the backstop agreement;

-- absence of conflicts;
+- · absence of conflicts;

 - the issued shares' exemption from registration;

-- compliance with laws;
+- · compliance with laws;

-- capitalization;
+- · capitalization;

-- SEC filings/financial statements;
+- · financial statements;

-- · brokers; and
+- brokers; and

-- consents.
+- · consents.

-The Backstop Parties have made representations and warranties relating to:
+The Backstop Parties will make representations and warranties relating to:

-- its power and authority to execute, deliver and perform its obligations in connection with the backstop agreement; - absence of conflicts; - required consents and approvals, and absence of violations of laws; - its investment intent; - · brokers; and - its understanding of the investment risks associated with the rights and the shares it will be purchasing pursuant to the backstop agreement.
+- · its power and authority to execute, deliver and perform its obligations in connection with the backstop agreement; - absence of conflicts; - · required consents and approvals, and absence of violations of laws; - its investment intent; - · brokers; and - its understanding of the investment risks associated with the rights and the shares it will be purchasing pursuant to the backstop agreement.